 Eric took a big gulp of my whiskey, while I hobbled to the door.
 He was right.
 It was a man in uniform at the entrance.
 His police car sat obediently in my driveway, lights flashing.
 Where was Eric parking?

 “Good afternoon, sir.
 I’m Officer Peterson, Hampshire County Police.
 Are you Mister Samson?
 Mister Vincent Samson?”
 This felt wrong.

 “I’m sorry that it’s me who has to tell you.”
 He sighed.
-“Yesterday your ex partner, Special Agent Eric Paulson, was killed in line of duty.”
+“Yesterday your ex-partner, Special Agent Eric Paulson, was killed in the line of duty.”